Global-Data-Plane/sdtp-examples/simple-table-example/README.md

 - `presidential_vote_history.sdml`: By party, showing the cumulative percentage of the vote for each party by state and year.
 - `presidential_vote.sdml`: The raw data, showing candidate name, party, state, year, votes, and percentage of the vote
 - `nightingale.sdml`: Florence Nightingale's famous Crimean War dataset, which laid the foundation for modern hospitalization.
+- `nightingale-summary.sdml`: An aggregated version of Ms. Nightingale's dataset.
 - `senate-vote-history.sdml`: Senate elections, 1976-present
 - `senate-control.sdml`: Control of the US Senate, 1976-present